On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: Convex domains in hyperbolic space

 Question \ref{q:1} corresponds in this restricted context to the following statement, proved in \cite{L4} (for the existence part) and \cite{hmcb} (for the uniqueness): given a closed surface $S$ of genus at least $2$ and two smooth Riemannian metrics $h_-, h_+$ of curvature $K>-1$ on $S$, there exists a unique quasifuchsian manifold $M$ homeomorphic to $S\times \R$ and a unique geodesically convex subset $\Omega\subset M$ such that the induced metrics on the two boundary components of $\Omega$ are isotopic to $h_-$ and $h_+$.
 Similarly, \cite{hmcb} contains an answer to Question \ref{q:1*} in the quasifuchsian setting: given two smooth metrics $h_-, h_+$ on $S$ of curvature $K<1$ with closed, contractible geodesics of length $L>2\pi$, there exists a unique quasifuchsian manifold and a unique geodesically convex subset $\Omega\subset M$ such that the third fundamental forms on the two boundary components of $\Omega$ are isotopic to $h_-$ and $h_+$.

-However the uniqueness part of the same questions remains open for pleated surfaces, for both the induced metrics and for the third fundamental form (which in this case appears under the form of a measured pleating lamination, as seen in Section \ref{ssc:bending}).
+However the uniqueness part of the same question concerning the induced metric does not extend to domains with boundary a union of convex pleated surfaces.
 The only closed convex pleated surfaces in a quasifuchsian manifold are the boundary components of the convex core, the smallest non-empty geodesically convex subset that they contain.
-Questions $W^{thin}_{\HH^3}$ and $W^{*thin}_{\HH^3}$ therefore take, in this quite specific setting, the following form.
+Questions $W^{\Omega}_{\HH^3}$ therefore take, in this quite specific setting, the following form.

 \begin{conjecture}[Thurston] Let $m_-, m_+$ be two hyperbolic metrics on a closed surface $S$ of genus at least $2$.
 Is there a unique quasifuchsian hyperbolic structure on $S\times \R$ such that the induced metrics on the boundary components of the convex core are isotopic to $m_-$ and $m_+$? \end{conjecture}